 Vitrified stoneware was produced in Frechen, just southwest of Cologne in the Rhine River valley from the early 1500s.
 In the 16th and 17th centuries, Frechen stoneware bottles and jugs were shipped in vast quantities from Cologne to Amsterdam and Dordrecht, and then to England.
-It is estimated that by 1600, when the population of London was only 200,000, at least 100,000 pieces of German stoneware were imported annually from Holland to Britain.
+It is estimated that by 1600, at least 100,000 pieces of German stoneware were imported from Holland into Britain, when the population of London was only 200,000.
+Large quantities of brown stoneware Bartmann or Bellarmine jugs have been recovered from James Fort.
+They were used for a variety of purposes, but primarily to hold and decant beer and wine.

 Glaze: The vessels were dipped into a thin iron oxide slip before they were fired in the kiln.
 The slip ranges in color from light to very dark reddish-brown, and drips below the slip line are common.
 Frechen stoneware was salt glazed, thus the exteriors surfaces appear mottled and shiny.
 A few examples were splashed with cobalt oxide on the masks and medallions before firing, and these highlighted areas appear cobalt blue.

 Decoration: Jugs are commonly decorated on their necks with a sprig-molded mask of a bearded man.
-In the c.
-1607-1624 period, the faces are ordinarily realistic and smiling, although other mouth configurations are documented.
+In the circa 1607-1624 period, the faces are ordinarily realistic and smiling, although other mouth configurations are documented.
 Although the majority of James Fort Bartmann jugs are ornamented mid-section with one or three sprig-molded medallions, some bear none.
-Occasionally bearing a date, the medallions include coats-of-arms of cities, duchies, or royalty, or human portraits.
+Sometimes bearing a date, the medallions include coats-of-arms of cities, duchies, or royalty, or human portraits.